Melanie Saumer, BA BA MSc

 She studied Communication Science at the University of Vienna (MSc, 2021), and holds a BA in Political Science (University of Vienna, 2020) and a BA in Journalism and Communication Science (University of Vienna, 2019).

-She is currently working within the project "YouCount", funded by the Horizon 2020 program of the European Union.
 Her research interests include media psychology, (political) paticipation through Citizen Science, and how anti-LGBTQIA+ digital hate speech affects bystanders and targets.

 Awards & Acknowledgements